Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 Because all mounting hardware sits behind the panels, the final look is spotless.
 Once you have it all set up, it’s just a uniform row of panels with zero visible brackets or bolts.
 For anyone who cares about how their setup looks in the yard or on a commercial lot, that’s a big deal.

-We have a bunch of different solar panel stands and mounts in the backyard, and we can tell you looks matter a lot more than we thought they would.
+We have a bunch of different solar panel stands and mounts in the backyard, and we can tell you looks matter a lot more than we originally thought they would.
 The modern and seamless look of the Goose Mount ensures that your outdoor space doesn’t look like some sort of ugly scrapyard.

 Simple and Quick Installation: